Sunday Meal Prep: Complete 2.5-Hour System for Busy Families (2026)

 Step 1: Chop ALL Vegetables (9:00 – 9:30 AM)

 Start with every vegetable you'll use this week.
-Onions, bell peppers, zucchini, broccoli, carrots — all of it goes first because chopping is the biggest bottleneck in any prep session.
+Onions, bell peppers, zucchini, broccoli, carrots, all of it goes first because chopping is the biggest bottleneck in any prep session.

 Consumer Reports tested six vegetable choppers ranging from $19 to $75 and found they save 15–25 minutes per session compared to hand cutting.
-A multi-blade tool like this 16-in-1 vegetable chopper handles dicing, slicing, and julienning in one station — real user tests on Reddit show a full onion done in 3 seconds with zero tears.
+A multi-blade chopper handles dicing, slicing, and julienning in one station, real user tests on Reddit show a full onion done in 3 seconds with zero tears.
+With a chopper, this step takes 10–15 minutes instead of 30.
+That time savings cascades through every other step.

 Step 2: Start All Proteins Simultaneously (9:30 – 10:00 AM)

-• Chicken thighs: Season, arrange on a sheet pan, into the oven at 400°F for 25 minutes
+- Chicken thighs: Season, arrange on a sheet pan, into the oven at 400°F for 25 minutes

-• Eggs: Into boiling water, set a timer for 10 minutes, then ice bath
+- Eggs: Into boiling water, set a timer for 10 minutes, then ice bath

-• Ground beef: Brown in a large skillet with garlic and basic seasoning (8–10 minutes)
+- Ground beef: Brown in a large skillet with garlic and basic seasoning (8–10 minutes)

 Step 3: Cook Grains (10:00 – 10:30 AM)